bradysimon/snowscape/ARCHITECTURE.md

 ## Conclusion

-Snowscape provides a elegant solution for previewing Iced components by:
+Snowscape provides an elegant solution for previewing Iced components by:
 1. Using proc macros for zero-boilerplate registration
 2. Leveraging `inventory` for automatic discovery
 3. Handling message type erasure transparently
 4. Supporting parameterized preview variants
+5. Providing an interactive sidebar UI for browsing previews

-The architecture is extensible for future enhancements like stateful previews, theme support, and a full preview selector UI.
+The architecture is extensible for future enhancements like stateful previews, theme support, and hot reload functionality.